SAP-samples/teched2025-DA261/exercises/ex3/README.md

 - **Standards based** : RDF + SPARQL are W3C standards, portable across tools and easier to integrate with external ontologies.
 - **Semantic reasoning** : hierarchies are built once and reused with `rdfs:subClassOf*`, no need for recursive joins or CASE logic.
 - **Multiple hierarchies** : you can model product, issue, geography, and others together and traverse them in one query.
-- **Reusable & future proof** : once modeled, all queries benefit; also connects easily to AI/ML tools expecting RDF.
+- **Reusable & future proof** : once the model is defined, all queries can leverage it.
+The data can also be seamlessly integrated into AI/ML applications, including GenAI and RAG scenarios, that expect RDF inputs.

 In short, property graphs and SQL hierarchies work, but Knowledge Graphs provide reusability, flexibility, and semantic power, meaning you model knowledge once and then query it at different levels of detail without rewriting logic, making analysis simpler, reusable, and more powerful.

 ### Now let's start with creating Product Hierarchy knowledge graph

 The following code inserts hierarchy triples mapping each product to a broader product category.
-- note, adjust the Hierachy name in the query __<consumerComplaintsProductHierarchy_U##>__ to match the index of your assgined user id before execution
+- note, adjust the Hierachy name in the query __<consumerComplaintsProductHierarchy_U##>__ to match the index of your assigned user id before execution

 ```sql
 /* Insert product hierarchy triples, with